 Our training happens over three 4-hour sessions over three days at our primary location at the South Washington Office Complex located at 2500 S. Washington Ave., Lansing, MI 48910.
 Lecture portions cover relevant sections of the tax code and hands-on portions allow volunteers to practice preparing returns and working through typical situations.
 In short, by the time your first client sits in front of you, you’ll be well prepared!

 We ask volunteers to serve for one, four-hour shift per week for the 10 weeks of tax season.
 However we have a wide range of shifts available for you to sign up for, and you will have flexibility in selecting when works for you.

 You will be able to choose from several of our locations in the Lansing Capital Area (Clinton, Eaton, and Ingham Counties), with most of our volunteers working at our main location at the South Washington Office Complex, located at 2500 S. Washington Ave., Lansing, MI 48910.

 Errors happen to everyone.
-What makes the VITA program have such a high accuracy rate (94+%) is our two-step process, not found with paid tax preparers: a thorough, unhurried tax preparation process and a quality review where a veteran volunteer checks the original tax preparer’s work before submission.
+What makes the VITA program have a such a high accuracy rate (94+%) is our two-step process, not found with paid tax preparers: a thorough, unhurried tax preparation process and a quality review where a veteran volunteer checks the original tax preparer’s work before submission.
 This means every return has at least two-sets of eyes that review the work and that nearly every mistake can be caught.
 If a mistake is made, amendments can be filed to rectify the error, and you as a volunteer are not liable for any honest mistakes.
 I still have questions!
 Please reach out to Nick Miller at 517-203-5014 or by email at N.Miller@micauw.org.